-MERGE < filespec >
+Syntax MERGE <filespec>

-To merge a specified file into the program currently in memory.
+Purpose To merge a specified file into the program currently in memory.

-For merging a program not in memory, the < filespec > is an optional device specification followed by a filename or pathname that conforms to MS-DOS rules for filenames.
+Remarks For merging a program not in memory, the <filespec> is an optional device specification followed by a filename or pathname that conforms to MS-DOS 2.0's rules for filenames.
 BASIC appends the default filename extension ".BAS" if the user specifies no extensions, and the file has been saved to the disk.